thegreenwebfoundation/carbon-txt-validator/docs/architecture.md

 - **Processors**(s): Processors are responsible for parsing specific kinds of linked documents, and data, and returning a valid data structure.

+In more detail.

+### Finders

+The Finder is responsible for locating and fetching a files, either from remote sources or from local paths on the same machine.
+It's the only part of the system that makes outbound network requests.
+They are expected to make DNS lookups, and HTTPS requests, local path resolution, and they are responsible for handling related retry and failure handling logic.

+They are responsible for sending along strings or datastructures to Parsers and Processors.
+When links to remote files exist in parsed carbon.txt files, the finders handle finding and fetching too.

+The intention is to keep the logic for similar tasks related to finding and retrieving file in one place.`

+### Parsers

+Parsers in this context are primarily responsible for checking that a datastructure, or contents of a retrieved file meet the expected format and structure.

+They don't make network requests.
+Where a carbon.txt file links to specific kinds of resources like CSRD reports, or external webpages, they delegate to the corresponding processor for that kind of resource.

+Parsers only work with strings of datastructures and are not responsible for any further IO.

 ### Classes

 #### Processors